paissaheavyindustries/WheresMouse/README.md

 # Where's Mouse?

-This plugin is an accessibility plugin to help you locate your mouse cursor when you need it the most.
+This Dalamud plugin is an accessibility plugin to help you locate your mouse cursor when you need it the most.

 A vigorous shake of your wrist is enough to divine the location of your mouse pointer, even if it's cruising on other monitors or out of the game.